 - Sends someone $5 within 14 days of signing up.

-Note: Our referral code is BWSPWFR, which you can use to earn a $5 bonus if you’re not yet a Cash App user.
-You can also click the link above to have the referral code automatically applied.
+Note: Our referral code is BWSPWFR, which you can use to earn a $5 bonus if you’re not yet a Cash App user or have been for less than 14 days.
 See our Cash App referral code article to learn more about how this works.

 #6.
 Follow Cash App on Social Media